Goals & Objectives

 Clinical Experience

-The fellowship offers a broad clinical experience which may be tailored to the needs or goals of the specific fellow.
+The Fellowship offers a broad clinical experience which may be tailored to the needs or goals of the specific fellow.
 As a tertiary referral center, we are provided with a broad range of surgical pathology.
-The fellow will be exposed to a large volume and array of this surgical pathology and learn the minimally invasive applications to treating these diseases:
+The fellow will be exposed to a large volume and array of the surgical pathology and learn the minimally invasive applications to treating the diseases.

 Operative Experience